-We explain what narration is, how it is classified and the elements it presents.
+We explain what narration or storytelling is, how it is classified and the elements it presents.
 Also, what are its characteristics, structure and examples.

 What is narration (storytelling)?